denudge/KanjiKing-for-Android/doc/Roadmap.rst

 Planned Features
 ----------------
+* Inline display of word translations from wadoku
 * Display total number of active kanji in all kanjiboxes
-* "Help" activity with usage explanation
+* Help activity with usage explanation

 Packaging
 ---------
-* Add stable version to Android market
+* Add stable version to Google Play Store